petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 During this process, Commerce also checks for applicable tier prices.
 If one exists, its price is used in place of the default list price for specific quantities.
 ```

-### Calculating an SKU's Promo Price
+### Calculating an SKU's Promotion Price

-After calculating the SKU's unit Price, Commerce calculates the SKU's promo price.
+After calculating the SKU's unit Price, Commerce calculates the SKU's promotion price.
 This calculation is essentially the same as the process for calculating the unit price with two exceptions:

-* If an applicable Promotion List does not have a price entry for the SKU, any existing price modifiers are applied to the unit price, and the total is used for the promo price.
+* If an applicable Promotion List does not have a price entry for the SKU, any existing price modifiers are applied to the unit price, and the total is used for the promotion price.

-* If there is no applicable Promotion List and the Base Promotion List is set to 0, the promo price is set to 0.
+* If there is no applicable Promotion List and the Base Promotion List is set to 0, the promotion price is set to 0.

 ### Calculating an SKU's Final Price

-Once the unit and promo prices have been calculated, Commerce compares the two prices and selects the better of the two.
+Once the unit and promotion prices have been calculated, Commerce compares the two prices and selects the better of the two.
 The pricing algorithm then searches for all applicable discounts and applies them to the best SKU price.
 The total is the SKU's final price--the price used by the customer to purchase the product.

 ## How Commerce Calculates Order Prices